astrom-tom/dfitspy/dfitspy/docs/source/index.rst

 What is not dfitspy?
 ====================
 dfitspy does not read data inside fits file.
 Other libraries are doing this very efficiently and dfitspy is not made for that (see fitsio and astropy).
-It works only on the header and allows you to find common values in large amount of fits files in a very fast way.
+It works only on the header and allows you to find common values in an efficient and convenient way.

 Acknowldgements